advnpzn/advnpzn.github.io/content/posts/i-like-zstd/index.md

 Why ?

-Because it is a lot faster than some compression algorithms like `gzip` while still maining the same compression ratio.
+Because it is a lot faster than some compression algorithms like `gzip` while still maintaining the same compression ratio.
 I kind of feel bad that I only got to know about this today, while skimming through the internet to see how I can reduce the size of the `*.tar.gz` file that I created.
 I usually use `gzip` because I haven't really had a reason to look out for options to be honest.

 `gzip` is based on the [DEFLATE](https://en.wikipedia.org/wiki/Deflate) algorithm.